Yelp/osxcollector/README.md

 OSXCollector is a forensic evidence collection & analysis toolkit for OSX.

 #### Forensic Collection
 The collection script runs on a potentially infected machine and outputs a JSON file that describes the target machine.
-OSXCollector gathers information from plists, sqlite databases and the local filesystem.
+OSXCollector gathers information from plists, sqlite databases and the local file system.

 #### Forensic Analysis
 Armed with the forensic collection, an analyst can answer the question like: